 This rule requires that an IEP conformance target has a URI, i.e., its conformance target identifier.

-The following rule is required for an MPD catalog document.
+The following rule is required for an IEPD catalog document.
 It supplements the rule above.

 Rule 5-39.
 IEP Conformance Target Has a structures:id

-[Rule 5-39] (MPD-catalog) (Constraint)
+[Rule 5-39] (IEPD-catalog) (Constraint)

 A c:IEPConformanceTarget element MUST own a structures:id attribute.

-This rule ensures that a conformance target can be referenced between MPDs (not just within an MPD).
+This rule ensures that a conformance target can be referenced between IEPDs (not just within an IEPD).
 The value of the structures:id attribute is the NCName in Rule 5-38, Conformance Target Identifier, above.

-An IEPD defines IEP conformance targets by explicitly declaring them within its MPD catalog per the rules above.
+An IEPD defines IEP conformance targets by explicitly declaring them within its IEPD catalog per the rules above.

 Rule 5-40.
 IEPD Declares One or More IEP Conformance Targets